TV Tuner¶

 Move the stage to an area that will accommodate the tuning patterns.

 Select the Procedure you want to run or create a new one.
-See Tune and Editor.
+See The Tune tab and The Editor tab.

 Verify the pattern locations are valid (e.g., don't extend beyond the sample).